-High resolution (2400 line/mm) spectra, of both Vega and Sirius, taken at $H{\gamma}$ , $H{\beta}$ and $H{\alpha}$ wavelengths are shown in figures 3, 4 and 5 respectively, apart from small differences in position, due to Doppler effects, or experimental error, they are remarkably similar.
+High resolution (2400 line/mm) spectra, of both Vega and Sirius, taken at H{γ} , H{β} and H{α} wavelengths are shown in figures 3, 4 and 5 respectively, apart from small differences in position, due to Doppler effects, or experimental error, they are remarkably similar.

-All lines appear to show evidence of a "spike" that seems to emerge out of the broader body of the line as we progress from $H{\gamma}$ to $H{\alpha}$ via $H{\beta}$ .
-The line shapes are not as "rounded" as seen in my earlier studies of AlbireoB and Deneb.
-There is the possibility that this could be due to a non-uniformity in the emission from the star (www.star-facts.com) or the result of the photosphere having two distinct layers.
-These possibilities will be investigate in a subsequent paper.
+All lines appear to show evidence of a "spike" that seems to emerge out of the broader body of the line as we progress from H{γ} to H{α} via H{β} .
+The line shapes are not as "rounded" as seen in my earlier studies of the Sun and AlbireoB.
+There is the possibility that this could be due to a non-uniformity in the emission across the disk of the star (www.star-facts.com) or the result of the photosphere having two distinct layers.
+These possibilities will be investigated in a subsequent paper.

-In this paper I will model Vega on the same basis as my work on Albireo B and Deneb, i.e. having a photosphere that is a single layer in thermal equilibrium.
+In this paper I will model Vega on the same basis as my work on the Sun and Albireo B, i.e. having a photosphere that is a single layer in thermal equilibrium.